Gchism94/QuartoQuest/docs/_build/html/_sources/usage_instructions.rst.txt

 - The `.github/workflows/autograder.yml` file contains the GitHub Actions workflow configuration for running the autograder.
 - The `data` and `images` directories should contain any datasets and images referenced by your Jupyter notebooks, respectively.
 - The `docs` directory is intended for any generated reports or additional documentation you wish to include.
-- The `notebooks` directory should contain all Jupyter notebooks (.ipynb files) that will be graded.
+- The `assignment.ipynb` Jupyter notebook (.ipynb file) that will be graded.
 - The `requirements.txt` file specifies all Python packages required to run the notebooks successfully.
 This file is used by the autograder to install dependencies in its execution environment.
-- The `LICENSE` and `README.md` files provide important information about the project's license and an overview of the repository, respectively.
+- The `LICENSE` and `README.md` files provide important information about the project's license (not required) and an overview of the repository, respectively.

 By organizing your repository according to these guidelines, you ensure that the autograder can efficiently locate and process the necessary files for grading your Jupyter notebooks.